fiberplane/fpx/packages/source-analysis/README.md

 There are several strategies that we've been thinking about, one approach is to specify the main entry of an application, find the hono app in that file and go through the source code from there.
 The downside to this, is that the entry file would need to be specified (or found out by our code base).
 An alternative approach is to analyze all source code and find variables that are of the `Hono<` generic type and use some heuristics to determine the entry point/main app.
 This is the strategy this package uses.
 On a high level what needs to happen is as follows:
 1. extracting routes.
 Go through all code and map all apps, routes, middleware and links between apps.
 Also keep track of what code is related to the app/route/middleware and keep track of what code that code might refer to (etc).
-All this is stored in a `ResourceManager` under the hood.
+This data is stored in the `ResourceManager`.
 2. analyzing routes.
 Once all code has been converted into our own data structure, we find the hono apps and see which one has the most routes/entries (and if routes refer to each other their value is added as well).
 The app with the highest number is treated as the entry point.
 3. the intermediate result: `RoutesResult`.
 This contains: